How To Use Trip Information

 Intro (Hype)

-The overview section ends with a paragraph or three to introduce the trip, and any history or other pertinent information about it.
+The overview section ends with a few paragraphs to introduce the trip, its history, or pertinent background.

 Getting There (Trailhead)